Easiest | Transfer Files from SSD to HDD in Windows 10, 11

 - You can schedule the task to get track of changes timely through daily/weekly/monthly, etc.

-- It has a strong compatibility in Windows system and storage device.
-To be specific, it supports Windows 10/8.1/8/7/XP/Vista and local disks, external hard drives, removable USB flash drives, Network Attached Storage (NAS) or network shared folders.
+- It has strong compatibility with Windows systems and different storage devices.
+To be specific, it supports Windows 11/10/8.1/8/7/XP/Vista and local disks, external hard drives, removable USB flash drives, Network Attached Storage (NAS) or network shared folders.

-How to transfer files from SSD to HDD with freeware:
+How to transfer data from SSD to HDD with freeware: